ucdavis-bioinformatics-training/2018-March-Bioinformatics-Prerequisites/monday/command-line-intro.md

 REALLY CHALLENGING CHALLENGE
 -------------------------------

 We (the Bioinformatics Core) install all of the biology-related tools in the '/software/' directory, in our spare time.
 Are we more productive at any time of the year?
+So, the idea is to look at the dates the software was installed and find when the most installations occurred.

 * HINT #1: Use the 'man' pages for tools we've seen already.
 * HINT #2: Sometimes it's useful to turn several of the same character into only one ... for example: